moditect/moditect/README.md

 The special value `base` (the default) can be used to add the descriptor to the root of the final JAR.
 Putting the descriptor under `META-INF/versions` can help to increase compatibility with older libraries scanning class files that may fail when encountering the `module-info.class` file
 (as chances are lower that such tool will look for class files under `META-INF/versions/...`).

+The optional `outputTimestamp` element may be used to create reproducible output archive entries, either formatted as ISO 8601 extended offset date-time (e.g. in UTC such as '2011-12-03T10:15:30Z' or with an offset '2019-10-05T20:37:42+06:00'), or as an int representing seconds since the epoch.
+As an alternative you may set `${project.build.outputTimestamp}` which also matches the user property used by other Maven plugins such as `maven-jar-plugin`.

 The optional `failOnWarning` option prevents the build from failing when set to `false`.
 The default is to fail.